Topic Sentences: Why Are They Important?

 How to write a strong topic sentence?

-A good thing about topic sentences is that you don’t need to write them in order; first, or last.
-They are something that you develop throughout the writing process.
-But there are some points that you should keep in mind when you develop them:
+You don’t need to write them in order; first, or last.
+There are some points that you should keep in mind when you develop them:

 – Write a thesis statement

-It will be easier to write topic sentences throughout your essay if you have a strong thesis statement that basically sums up the purpose and argument of the whole paper.
+It will be easier to write topic sentences throughout your essay if you have a strong thesis statement.

 – Make an essay outline